-We're building Resonate as a cooperative as it allows everyone involved (fans, musicians, indie labels and our workers) to have a say in how the company runs.
+We're building Resonate as a cooperative as it allows everyone involved (fans, musicians, independent labels and our workers) to have a say in how the company runs.

 Voting on features and projects to develop, electing who serves on the advisory board and upper management, deciding on key policies that affect how your data is used, what kinds of partnerships to make, and more... these are all examples of what having a democracy-based company is all about.

 And then there are the profits

 Being a worker/consumer co-op, this means that every year we'll share any and all profits with consumers (listeners) and workers (musicians, labels and our staff).

 Listeners will be able to trade their profits for more streams and downloads and/or withdraw as cash.
 Same for everyone else.

 It should be noted that cooperatives are incentivized to declare profits because they validate the business model.

 Contrast that against corporations like Amazon and Spotify which often run at a loss for decades, growing and devouring other companies while exlusively benefiting shareholders in the process.

 Resonate is a multi-stakeholder cooperative, comprised of three different roles... musicians, fans and the people who build it.
 A typical worker/consumer co-op has two roles and in our situation, in effect, musicians are part of the worker group.
 Here's how profit distributions break down: